kj-9/covid19jp/README.md

 - `japan_daily`: Daily naition-level data for Japanese covid-19 situation.
 - `pref_daily`: Daily prefecture-level data for Japanese covid-19 situation.
-- `pref_weekly`: Weekly prefecture-level data for Japanese covid-19 situation (contains some additional data like hospital capacity not appear in `prefecture_daily`).
+- `pref_weekly`: Weekly prefecture-level data for Japanese covid-19 situation (contains some additional data like hospital capacity not appear in `pref_daily`).
 - `pref`: Helper master data for Japanese prefectures.

 These datasets originally from Japanese MHLW website.
 MHLW releases their covid-19 data in poor format which requires a lot of data cleaning before analyzing it.
 So I made this.

-For `japan_daily` and `prefecture_daily`, Huge thanks to Kazuki OGIWARA's [repo](https://github.com/kaz-ogiwara/covid19).
+For `japan_daily` and `pref_daily`, Huge thanks to Kazuki OGIWARA's [repo](https://github.com/kaz-ogiwara/covid19).
 They did most of the data cleaning!

 ### For people not using R